 Got unwanted noise spilling over from one room to the next in your home?
 Peace, quiet and solitude is something we all expect from our homes, but many don’t deliver.
 This is especially true if you’ve got a workshop in your basement (or noisy teenagers).
 This article will help you understand how to boost the sound resistance of walls and floors in your home, including practical tips on how to make effective sound resistance happen.
-Read the article here, then watch the two videos below.
+Read the article, then watch the video below.

 Understanding Sound Basics